 (Vehicle Code 23136 VC)

-California DUI law currently treats ride-sharing drivers the same way as any other driver.
+California DUI law used to treat ride-sharing drivers the same way as any other driver.
 California’s legal limit for adult drivers (21 and over) of non-commercial vehicles is .08%.9

 According to the California District Attorneys Association, which sponsored the change in the law: